Colony House (band): Background

 Natives of Franklin, Tennessee, the band is composed of brothers Caleb Chapman (born October 2, 1989) (vocals) and Will Chapman (born February 6, 1991) (drums), guitarist Scott Mills, and bassist Parke Cottrell.
 Caleb and Will are the sons of contemporary Christian musician, Steven Curtis Chapman.
 The band began working together while in high school in 2009.
 They have described their sound as "rock n' roll" with "stripped-down instruments", influenced by U2 and Cold War Kids.
 Originally named Caleb, they changed the name to Colony House in 2013, after an apartment complex where they had lived.
 They self-released three EPs, before releasing their debut album, When I Was Younger, on July 22, 2014.
-The lead single from the album, "Silhouettes", received alternative rock radio airplay, and was the most downloaded song on SiriusXM Alt Nation.
-The band made their television debut on September 29, 2014 on NBC's Late Night with Seth Meyers.
+The band made their television debut on September 29, 2014, on NBC's Late Night with Seth Meyers.

 Colony House's second studio album, Only the Lonely, released on January 13, 2017.
 The singles released off the album were "You Know It", "Lonely", "You & I" and "This Beautiful Life".
 The album charted at No. 76 on the Billboard 200 charts.
 The band then went on a headlining tour in support of the album with guests Deep Sea Diver and Knox Hamilton.
 In addition, they opened for Switchfoot's Native Tongue tour in 2019, along with Tyson Motsenbocker.